What is a Deposition?

 - DO NOT answer a question that you don’t understand.
 Ask for an explanation.

 Clients often worry about what they should say at deposition or how to answer questions.
-At our office, an attorney will sit down with you (often over lunch or dinner) and review all the important documents and medical records with you.
+An attorney will sit down with you (often over lunch or dinner) and review all the important documents and medical records with you.
 Depositions are nothing to worry about.
 We help prepare you ahead of time.
-All you need to do is tell the truth about everything to the best of your ability.What Is the Discovery Process and How Does It Pertain to the Deposition?
+All you need to do is tell the truth about everything to the best of your ability.What is the Discovery Process, and How Does it Relate to a Deposition?

 In civil and criminal cases, both the plaintiffs and the defendants have the right to conduct a process that is called discovery.
 During the course of a lawsuit, our legal system relies on one basic principle: there should not be any surprises—even though many television shows and movies may portray the opposite.
 Of course, this is not always the way things work.
-However, since the late 1940s, the American federal court system has required each party of a lawsuit to provide full and complete disclosure of all documents, evidence, and relevant facts of the case to the opposite party before the trial to ensure that there are no surprises.
+However, since the late 1940s, the American federal court system has required each party of a lawsuit to provide complete disclosure of all documents, evidence, and relevant facts of the case to the opposite party before the trial to ensure that there are no surprises.

 We have seen it numerous times on television and in movies – a surprise witness is kept in the dark, just in case one party seems to be losing toward the end of the trial.
-In real life, this type of legal strategy would be unfair and typically would not be allowed to be fair to both parties involved.
+This type of legal strategy would be unfair and typically would not be fair to both parties involved in real life.
 By the time any trial commences, both parties involved in the case should be fully aware of who the witnesses are and what they will be testifying about if they are called to the stand.